ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/resharding.markdown

 ## Racing

-It may happen that a file (like a time seties, due to the addition of a time series entry) would find its way into a bucket after the ownership of this bucket has already been shifted to another shard and before RavenDB managed to delete it.
+It may happen that a file (like a time series, due to the addition of a time series entry) would find its way into a bucket after the ownership of this bucket has already been shifted to another shard and before RavenDB managed to delete it.